SammithaS/Assignment/README.md

    https://github.com/SammithaS/Assignment.git
    ```
 7. Click on respective folder.
-8. Replace with your token and owner id.
+8. Replace with your token and owner id in `workItem.js file`.
 9. Run the `index.html` file in the local server:

    ```